 Market risk describes the Fund's exposure to volatility in the market value of its underlying securities.
-Equity markets continue to exhibit volatility due to macroeconomic uncertainties, ongoing global trade disputes, as well as the uncertain impact from the ongoing conflict in Ukraine.
-The Fund seeks to mitigate risk through active management and portfolio diversification.
+Equity markets continue to exhibit volatility due to an uncertain interest rate environment; the increased competition that equity investments are facing from income alternatives, such as GICs and High Interest Savings Accounts; and the risk that the economy enters a recession.